32 TV Shows With Titles So Bad I Can't Believe They Got Made

 Canada's Worst Handyman

-As a concept, I'll never fully understand the pleasure in watching people do tasks they aren't proficient at.
+As a concept, I'll never fully understand the pleasure of watching people do tasks they aren't proficient at.
 But even within that limited avenue of programming that seems like it MIGHT be entertaining, I'm not sure determining Canada's Worst Handyman would ever rank above anything else.
 Maybe Lithuania's Worst Contrabassonist.

 Scott Baio talking to a woman in Scott Baio is 45...And Single